 And this is the confidence that we have in him, that, if we ask anything according to his will, he heareth us:

 And if we know that he hear us, whatsoever we ask, we know that we have the petitions that we desired of him (1 John 5:13-15).

 Now just as the early Church was confronted with this false doctrine called Gnosticism, the Church of today is being faced with several things that the enemy is using to weaken us in carrying out the great commission (Matthew 28:19-20).
 One thing in particular that the enemy has used is the passing of different laws in our country for the purpose to endorse different lifestyles of sin which are contrary to God’s word.
-Some of these laws which have been passed are laws such as the killing unborn children through abolition, same sex marriages and the ongoing push to have medical marijuana legalized in our country.
-Another tactic that enemy has used is increase violent killing in our country.
-In the past there have been violent killings on our inner city streets, shooting in our children’s elementary school shooting like Newtown, Connecticut and in the AME Church in Charleston, South Carolina during a prayer meeting were nine members were killed.
+Some of these laws which have been passed are laws such as killing unborn children through abolition, same-sex marriages, and the ongoing push to have medical marijuana legalized in our country.
+Another tactic that the enemy has used is increased violent killing in our country.
+In the past there have been violent killings on our inner-city streets, shooting in our children’s elementary school shooting like Newtown, Connecticut and in the AME Church in Charleston, South Carolina during a prayer meeting were nine members were killed.